Wolverine971/9takes/src/blog/people/politicians/Donald-Trump.md

 Trump's childhood was marked by his father's high expectations and a competitive family dynamic.
 In his book "The Art of the Deal," Trump reminisces:

-> "My father would always tell me, 'You are a king,' and that I should keep that in mind.
-But he also taught me that kings have to work harder than anyone else to prove themselves worthy of the throne."
+> "**My father would always tell me, 'You are a king,' and that I should keep that in mind.
+But he also taught me that kings have to work harder than anyone else to prove themselves worthy of the throne.**"

 This environment likely fostered Trump's core Type 8 fear: the fear of being controlled or harmed by others.
 To protect himself, Trump learned to project strength and invulnerability.
 As he puts it, "In this life, you have to be a little bit crazy."